CS467-S24-TravelPlanner/TripXP/backend/README.md

 #### Delete Existing User

 - To delete an existing User, send a DELETE request using the path '/user'.
-- The DELETE request must include the JWT of the user in the authorization header.
+- The request must include the JWT of the user in the authorization header.
 - A 200 status code, status bool, and number of entries deleted will be returned upon successful deletion.
 - A 500 status code, status bool, and error message is returned upon error.